bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfPoles_2lqxx3IET2UhUPt$MJGW_4/Documentation.md

-Number of poles that the equipment would affect
+Number of poles that the equipment would affect.